 Forced From Home is a free, interactive, educational outdoor exhibition designed to raise public awareness about the global refugee crisis.
 To review the information provided below in a shareable PDF, please click here.

-- Push factors: The issues that cause people to flee their homes, such as conflict, persecution, and natural disasters;
+- PUSH FACTORS: The issues that cause people to flee their homes, such as conflict, persecution, and natural disasters

-- On the move: How people navigate their journeys, and cope with their vulnerabilities to exploitation, disease, and other challenges;
+- ON THE MOVE: How people navigate their journeys and cope with their vulnerabilities to exploitation, disease, and other challenges

-- Legal status: The rights of displaced people as they flee their homes and the obligations of the international community to assist them;
+- LEGAL STATUS: The rights of displaced people as they flee their homes and the obligations of the international community to assist them

 Students will interact with items used by refugees and aid workers to get a sense of what displaced people need to survive.
 For example, students will choose what personal items they would take if they were forced to flee, explore refugee shelters, and discover some of the tools that humanitarian agencies utilize.

-Roughly 1,500 people per day will be able to experience this unique opportunity to spend time with experienced Doctors Without Borders aid workers as they share their stories.
+Roughly 1,200 people per day will be able to experience this unique opportunity to spend time with experienced Doctors Without Borders aid workers as they share their stories.

 Timing & Logistics